A conditional gradient homotopy method with applications to Semidefinite Programming: Conclusions

 \section{Conclusions}

-Solving large scale conic-constrained convex programming problems is still a key challenge in mathematical optimization and machine learning.
+Solving large scale conic-constrained convex programming problems is still a challenge in mathematical optimization and machine learning.
 In particular, SDPs with a massive amount of linear constraints appear naturally as convex relaxations of combinatorial optimization problems.
 For such problems, the development of scalable algorithms is a very active field of research \cite{YurTroFerUdeCev21,ElbMakNaj22}.
-In this paper, we propose a new path-following/homotopy strategy to solve such massive conic-constrained problems, building on recent advances in projection-free methods for self-concordant minimization \cite{ZhaFre20,FWICML20,DvuShtSta22}.
-Our scheme possesses favorable theoretical iteration complexity and gives promising results in practice.
+In this paper, we introduce a new path-following/homotopy strategy to solve such massive conic-constrained problems, building on recent advances in projection-free methods for self-concordant minimization \cite{ZhaFre20,FWICML20,DvuShtSta22}.
+Our theoretical analysis and numerical experiments scheme show that the method is competitive with state-of-the-art solvers in terms of its iteration complexity and gives promising results in practice.
 Future work will focus on improvements of our deployed \ac{CndG} solver to accelerate the subroutines.